aelphias/aelphias.github.io/README.md

 - Maintained test environments on Kubernetes clusters.
 - Deployed and configured new automated systems in clusters.
-- Set up and maintained monitoring systems.
+- Set up and maintained monitoring systems for staging environments.
 - Troubleshot issues and implemented automation solutions.

 **Technology Stack:**